neuresthetics/graphtacular/README.md

 | NondirectionalClusteringCoefficient | measures how connected a Vertex's neightobrs are to eachother | O(1) | O(1) | Vertex | int |

 ***

-NOTE: Driver, Kernel, and GEXF file save prototypes are functional but incomplete, so their methods are not documented yet.

-***
- -->